ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

    ```
    {:pre}

    Visit the application by going to `http://$INGRESS_HOST/productpage` in a new tab.
-If you keep hitting Refresh, you should see different versions of the page in random order (v1 - no stars, v2 - black stars, v3 - red stars).
+If you keep hitting Refresh, you should see different versions of the page in random order (v1 - no stars, v2 - black stars, v3 - red stars). **_Keep that browser tab open for later_**.

 ## Observe service telemetry: metrics and tracing
 {: #openshift-service-mesh-istio_telemetry}